eclecticlogic/pedal-tx/README.md

 - Variables created in one load script are available to the next.
 - Find method for load script.
+- Namespaced variables in load scripts.
+- load method for use within scripts to load other scripts.

 ### 1.4.0